 Debut : Round 15, 2012 vs Collingwood, aged 20 years, 108 days

 Last Game : Round 1, 2014 vs Port Adelaide, aged 21 years, 361 days

 Height : 191 cm (6 ft.
 3 in.)

 Weight : 86 kg (13 stone, 8 lbs.)

 DOB : 20 March, 1992

-Then in the very first minute of Carlton’s fateful game against the Gold Coast Suns at Carrara Stadium in late August, McInnes flew for a mark, and tore the anterior cruciate ligament in his right knee on landing.
-"The scary part about it was there was really nothing in it," he said afterwards.
-"It was just the way I landed - my foot stayed where it was, and my knee went inwards."
-Initial consultations with the club’s medical staff recommended conventional reconstructive surgery, with an anticipated recovery time of nine to twelve months.
-If all goes to plan, “Macca” could return to the field for the Blues as early as May, 2013.
+But then in the very first minute of Carlton’s fateful clash against the Gold Coast Suns at Carrara Stadium in late August, McInnes flew for a mark, and tore the anterior cruciate ligament in his right knee on landing.
+“The scary part about it was there was really nothing in it,” he said afterwards.
+“It was just the way I landed - my foot stayed where it was, and my knee went inwards.”

 LinksArticles: Andrew McInnes joins the Blues

 Blueseum: A summary of McInnes' career | McInnes' Blueseum Image Gallery